Disney Announces Reimagining Of Fox Properties For Streaming Service

-Though it may look like the streaming wars have been heating up for months now, it seems like we’re only getting started.
+Though it may look like The Streaming Wars have been heating up for months now, it seems like we’re only getting started.
 Disney recently revealed that they will be using many of their newly acquired Fox properties to help leverage their upcoming streaming service, Disney+.
 So, what does this mean?
 Well, to utilize their new property in creative ways, Disney+ will be reimagining old Fox properties and releasing them as new movies on the streaming service.
-It’s unclear whether we’ll simply be seeing remakes like Disney loves to do, or if they’ll take new directions on older, beloved films.
+It’s unclear whether we’ll simply be seeing things in the vein of the Lion King Remake like Disney loves to do, or if they’ll take new directions on older, beloved films.

 Disney is slowly dominating the world.
 The Mouse, a.k.a.
 The Walt Disney Company now holds key assets of 21st Century Fox.
 The acquisition includes 20th Century Fox film and television studios, cable channels, and a 30% stake in Hulu, amongst others.
 This acquisition officially took place on March 20th, 2019, after a long bidding war with Comcast.
 In the end, Bob Iger, the current CEO of Disney, was responsible for the $71 billion buy of Fox assets.
 Fox Corp. continues to be a stand-alone company, holding the assets that Disney didn’t get.
 This includes Fox News, Fox Sports, the Fox Network, and Fox TV stations.
 This acquisition has helped Disney throw a curveball at Netflix, by offering a package including Disney+, Hulu (with ads), and ESPN+ all for $12.99 per month, the price of the cheapest Netflix plan.
 This means that Netflix’s strategy of raising prices to grow earnings once new subscriber-growth plateaus is threatened.